iRASPA/RASPA3/docs/manual/commands.md

 ### Operating conditions and thermostat/barostat-parameters

 -   `"ExternalTemperature" : floating-point-number`
     The external temperature in Kelvin for the system.
+From this, the system beta is calculated, which is central in all statistics.
 Default: `298`

 -   `"ExternalPressure" : floating-point-number`
     The external pressure in Pascal for the system.
 Default: `0`